hattwj/rainmaker/README.md

 ###Windows:###
 Coming Soon

 ###Mac OSx:###
 Coming Soon

 ## Server Install: ##

-There isn't really anything to install on the server as far as rainmaker is concerned, but you do need to have unison and an openssh-server setup and ready to go.
+There isnt really anything to install on the server as far as rainmaker is concerned, but you do need to have unison and an openssh-server setup and ready to go.

 ### Ubuntu ###
 Tested on 12.04 Desktop
 ~~~
+# Install software
 sudo apt-get install openssh-client openssh-server unison

+# Create rainmaker user to manage all sync connections

+# Add keys to rainmaker user authorized keys files

+# Add SELinux restrictions for unison

 ~~~

 ###Windows:###